Types of Finance

 What is Finance?

 Personal Finance is managing the finance or funds of an individual and helping them achieve the desired goals in terms of savings and investments.
-Personal Finance as types of finance is specific to individuals and the strategies depend on the individuals earning potential, requirements, goals, time frame, etc. Personal finance includes investment in education, assets like real estate, cars, life insurance policies, medical and other insurance, saving, and expense management.
+The Personal Finance as a type of finance is specific to individuals and the strategies depend on the individual earning potential, requirements, goals, time frame, etc. Personal finance includes investment in education, assets like real estate, cars, life insurance policies, medical and other insurance, saving, and expense management.

 - Protection against unforeseen and uncertain personal events

 - Transfer of wealth across generations of the family

 - Managing taxes and complying with tax policies (tax subsidies or penalties)